 The first monastery founded there was dedicated to the Holy Trinity, in Old Kadom, in around 1652.
 (Kadom was historically located at a distance of nine kilometers from today’s Kadom.
 For reasons not precisely known but presumably due to flooding, the people resettled in the mid sixteenth century to the Kadom of today).
 This monastery was committed to missionary work among the local people.
 In 1653, the St. Nicholas Cherneev Monastery was founded near the town of Shatsk, under the particular protection of the local Cossacks.
 (Near Shatsk is the town of Vysha, now famous for the monastery were St. Theophan the Recluse lived and wrote his well-known spiritual volumes.)
 In 1659, Sanaxar Monastery of the Nativity of the Mother of God was founded in Temnikov, Mordovia, sixty kilometers from Kadom; the first brothers there came from the Old Kadom Holy Trinity Monastery.
 And last but not least of the monasteries founded in that short period of time was the Holy Dormition Sarov Monastery, which dates its beginning to the year 1664, and is located 100 kilometers from Kadom.

 Although the beneficial effect over time on the people of these regions is undeniable, the arrival of monks was not greeted warmly at first by the pagan Mordovians and Muslim Tatars.
 This was partly for purely material reasons: the monasteries were given lands that the local people wanted to use.
 But as people began to convert, they also met resistance from their own kinsmen.
 For example, the founder of the Cherneev monastery, Abbot Matthew, wrote to the Tsar: “The Mordovians do not allow me to use the forests or fell trees.
 And because I baptized many women and children, around twelve souls, and others of the Mordva desire baptism, the unbaptized Mordva cause us great trouble and threaten to defile the church and cast me and the brothers out into the steppe.
-And they steal our cattle and foul, and they burned our monastery beehives.”
+And they steal our cattle and fowl, and they burned our monastery beehives.”
 In response to this letter, Tsar Alexei Mikhailovich Romanov granted the monastery more lands, and ordered the Shatsk administration to guard the monastery.

 The largest push for baptism came under Tsar Peter the Great.
 He began the division of villages into the baptized and the non-baptized, and did not allow the non-baptized to live in the same villages as the baptized.
 The Christian villages were ordered to build churches and tear down mosques, while the Muslim Tatars villages were allowed mosques.
 This strategy turned out to be very effective, because the Christian villages now had their own churches, and the newly baptized were protected by law from the revenge of anti-Christian fanatics—and the law was enforced.
 Material rewards were given to those who accepted baptism.
 And although the number of people who accepted Christianity did not rise quickly or dramatically, a Christian culture was fostered within these villages that strengthened and endured, resulting in the formation of a pious Orthodox population.
 Over the course of about 200 years, Mordovians, Tatars, and Russians mixed together to the point of becoming something of a new local people, and Orthodox Christianity became the prevailing religion.